rfx

 Current public status

-| Recommended default: uniform Cartesian Yee RF workflows | cavity and waveguide studies, patch-style resonance workflows, probes, Harminv, selected port/S-parameter workflows, and benchmarked far-field workflows | best place to start |
+| Uniform Yee RF workflows | recommended default for tutorials, examples, probes, Harminv, selected S-parameter workflows, and benchmarked far-field workflows |

 Why rfx